Public affairs and policy

 Our Public Affairs and Policy Priorities:

-- Securing the continued provision and expanded availability of ongoing psychoanalytic and psychoanalytic informed therapies in the NHS, reversing the trend that has seen mental health issues from chronic depression to complex disorders increasingly being dealt with at an ad hoc basis.
+Securing the continued provision and expanded availability of psychoanalytic and psychoanalytic informed therapies in the NHS, reversing the trend that has seen complex mental health issues being responded to with a one size fits all approach usually involving only short-term therapies.

-- Introducing the requirement for commissioners and providers to deliver the full range of approved therapies in the Improving Access to Psychological Therapies programme (IAPT), including dynamic interpersonal therapy (DIT) which is a evidence-based manualised therapy based on psychoanalytic theories.
+Introducing the requirement for commissioners and providers to deliver the full range of approved therapies in the Improving Access to Psychological Therapies programme (IAPT), including dynamic interpersonal therapy (DIT) which is a evidence-based manualised therapy based on psychoanalytic theories.

-- Promoting the expansion of relational and reflective approaches and environments in the public sector at strategic and operational level to improve resilience of staff and the effectiveness of treatments.
-We are working to urge Commissioners to recognise the unique role of psychoanalytic approaches in supporting the mental health of the NHS front line staff.
+Promoting the expansion of relational and reflective approaches in the public sector at strategic and operational level to improve staff resilience.
+We are working to urge Commissioners to recognise the unique role of psychoanalytic approaches in supporting the mental health of NHS front line staff.

-- Supporting the extension of VAT exemption to all PSA qualified, registered and accredited psychotherapists and counsellors on the accredited registers of the Professional Standard Association (PSA) to remove a significant barrier to people accessing care privately and to address the unfair treatment between physical and mental health and between mental health practitioners.
+Supporting the extension of VAT exemption to psychotherapists and counsellors on the accredited registers of the Professional Standard Association (PSA) to remove a significant barrier to people accessing care privately and to address the lack of parity between physical and mental health and between mental health practitioners.